lmaccherone/coffeedoctest/README.md

         square = require('square').square
         console.log(square(5))
         # 36

+Notice how you are able to sprinkle non-test narrative in your markdown and it is ignored.
+Markdown code blocks in all of the properly-positioned multi-line comments found in the module (file) are  concatenated into one test as if there was no intervening narrative or production code.
+Following coffeedoc convention, the proper place for these is either at the top of the module or between the declaration and body of a class, function, etc. Each module (file) is tested independently.

+Note that coffeedoctest will not attempt to test codeblocks that are found within ordered or unordered lists.
+If you want to put some examples in that you don't want tested, you can use this behavior.

+## Usage ##

 If you type `coffeedoctest` with no options or `coffeedoctest -h`, you'll get the help.

     Usage: coffeedoctest [options] [targets]